Pay Traffic Ticket in Arkansas

 - You’re subject to a transaction fee.

-Check your traffic ticket for additional payment methods and options.
+You'll need to check your Arkansas traffic ticket for specific payment methods and options.

-Fortunately, you’ll receive a warning letter once you receive 10 to 13 points on your driving record.
-This letter gives you a heads up so you can improve your driving practices and avoid license suspension.
+You'll receive a warning letter once you receive 10 to 13 points on your AR driving record.
+This letter gives you a heads up so you can improve your driving practices and avoid a driver's license suspension.

-Refer to AR Driving Records to find out how to get a copy of yours.
+Refer to our AR Driving Records page to find out how to order a copy of your driving record today.

-A traffic violation doesn’t mean a mandatory increase in auto insurance rates.
+In Arkansas, a traffic violation doesn’t necessarily mean a mandatory increase in auto insurance rates.
 Whether your rates increase depends on your provider, your policy, and your driving record.

-Yet, most auto insurance providers do implement rate increases for violations.
-Because these rate increases normally don’t take effect until it’s time to renew the policy, you have some time to compare insurance quotes online and find more affordable coverage.Other Topics in This Section
+Most auto insurance providers do implement rate increases for violations.
+Since these rate increases normally don’t take effect until it’s time to renew the policy, you have some time to compare insurance quotes online and find more affordable coverage.Other Topics in This Section